bveldhuyzen/EU_MDR_bolus-sim/README.md

 Hello world,

 This repository is created to support all parties involved in so-called insulin pump bolus calculators, specifically but not exclusively those available in The Netherlands (the 'EU').
 The information in this repository is for educational purposes only.
-Practical application of any kind, specifically when treatment is involved, is not in the scope of this repository.
+Practical application, specifically when treatment is involved, is not in the scope of this repository.
 Use in the wild and/or unvalidated use of any kind is not recommended.
 All matters related to treatment are to be handled by authorized healthcare providers.[1][2]

 All devices discussed in this repository are subject to strict regulations.[3]
 Manufacturers must perform extensive testing procedures before a release on the market is allowed.[..][..]
 Yet, miscalculations of the bolus calculator are not unheard of.[4]
 Miscalculation of a bolus may result in the user administering an incorrect dose of insulin.
 This may cause harm and even death of the user.[5]
 Adequate documentation of the specifications of bolus calculations in the instructions for use is therefore of great importance for validation purposes.[6]
 Users and healthcare providers must be able to confirm if the device works as intended, at all times.[7]